rickerbh/blog/source/about/index.markdown

 sharing: true
 footer: false
 ---
 My name is Hamish Rickerby.
-I’m a New Zealander living in Reading in the United Kingdom.
-My wife [@mrsrickerby](http://twitter.com/mrsrickerby) and I are about to embark on a new adventure and relocate to Melbourne, Australia.
-It's all very exciting.
+I’m a New Zealander living in Melbourne, Australia.
+My wife [@mrsrickerby](http://twitter.com/mrsrickerby) and I moved here after 5+ years in the UK.

 I'm interested in technology in general, but particularly in telecommunications, usage of IT systems in healthcare, small business systems, and all things Apple.